 It is delightful to do things in an unplanned manner – the way I seldom do.
 While I was burying myself in painting for months, ‘Inward Outward’ was a gift from my friends, namely Vicky and Trevor.

 Just finished in June, ‘Tao Tie’ was my protagonist in the show.
 In the picture, I employ the ancient Chinese motif which symbolizes imperial power in old bronze vessels, as old as in the Shang Dynasty.
-I put the ‘legendary beast’ in a glamorous jungle of vines, and the slander plant is a metaphor for Chinese Mainland influence.
+I put the ‘legendary beast’ in a glamorous jungle of vines, and the slander plant is a metaphor for huge political power.
 Underneath I draw several figures in postures of struggle, of despair and confusion whereas some are running towards the vines jungle.
 I aim at depicting the human subjectivity and anxiety of the averaged people under immense socio-political pressure.

 It’s a beautiful coincidence to hold this joint exhibition with talented Indian painter Shweta Rastogi.
 It has been a joke between us that she was the ‘inward’ and I was the ‘outward’.
 But there will not be any inward contemplation if we are not living in a world out there.
 And if there exists no inner self, the outer world would not be perceivable too.
 The two cannot stand without each other.